 OceanBase Database supports various table types, including partitioned tables, replicated tables, primary key tables, non-primary key tables, and external tables.

-- Partitioned tables: OceanBase Database divides the data of a regular table into different partitions based on specific rules and stores the data of the same partition together.
+- Partitioned tables: OceanBase Database allows you to divide the data of a regular table into different partitions based on specific rules.
+Data within the same partition is stored together physically.
 This type of table is called a partitioned table.
-OceanBase Database supports basic partitioning strategies, including range partitioning, list partitioning, and hash partitioning.
+OceanBase Database supports basic partitioning strategies such as range, list, and hash partitioning.

 - Primary key tables and non-primary key tables: A primary key table is a table that contains a primary key.
-A non-primary key table is a table that does not specify a primary key.
+A non-primary key table is a table without a specified primary key.

-In AP scenarios, OceanBase Database supports various table types, including replicated tables, partitioned tables, primary key tables, and non-primary key tables, which are commonly used in TP scenarios.
-Based on the data storage method, which is row-based or column-based, new table types have been introduced: columnstore tables and hybrid row-columnstore tables.
+In AP scenarios, OceanBase Database supports various table types beyond those commonly used in TP scenarios, such as replicated tables, partitioned tables, primary key tables, and non-primary key tables.
+Based on the data storage method, whether data is stored row-wise or column-wise, new table types are introduced: columnar tables and hybrid row-column tables.

-Columnstore tables: Columnstore tables store data by column rather than by row, which significantly improves the performance of analytical queries, especially for large datasets and frequent aggregation analysis.
-For more information, see Columnstore tables.
+Columnar tables: Columnar tables store data by column rather than by row.
+This significantly improves the performance of analytical queries, especially in scenarios involving large datasets and frequent aggregation analysis.
+For more information, see Columnar table architecture.

-Hybrid row-columnstore tables: These tables store both row-based and column-based data.
-The system automatically determines whether to use row-based or column-based queries based on the query statement, making them suitable for scenarios that require both transactional and analytical operations.
+Hybrid row-column tables: Hybrid row-column tables store data both row-wise and column-wise.
+The system automatically determines whether to use row-wise or column-wise queries based on the query statement, making them suitable for scenarios that require both transactional and analytical capabilities.

 Table update modes

-OceanBase Database allows you to specify the write and query modes when creating a table.
-When creating a table, you can use the merge_engine parameter in the CREATE TABLE statement to choose between delete_insert update mode and partial_update update mode.
+OceanBase Database allows you to specify the write and query modes for data when creating a table.
+When creating a table, you can use the merge_engine parameter in the CREATE TABLE statement to choose between the delete_insert update mode and the partial_update update mode.
 These two modes are data update strategies designed for different business scenarios.

 delete_insert (full-column update mode)